 On a clear day (generally in Spring and Winter) the Annapurna panorama is visible from the town and may well take your breath away.

 The classic, quintessential Nepalese trek is the Annapurna circuit which is traditionally done over 18 days starting in Besisahar and concluding in Benni.
+Many Nepal backpackers have a go a this.
 However, if you are fit and fancy a challenge you can finish the whole thing in 10 -12 days and furthermore, owing to the development of controversial roads you can now even skip parts of it.
 I did a condensed Annapurna “highlights” tour which took me 7 days (2 of which I spent in Manang sick).

 Trek’s can be arranged from Pokhara and there is an abundance of travel agents who will cater to your every need and arrange buses, permits, guides and porters.
 If you do use an agent then be sure to shop around as prices will vary wildly with seemingly no rhyme nor reason whatsoever.